MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/approval-delegation-out-of-office.md

 ## Task 2 - Define approval delegate and set out of office

-1. In the **Approval Delegate** field search for another user who can act as an approver or enter the auto-approver test user that yor instructor has configured in Power Platform for workshop users.
+1. In the **Approval Delegate** field search for another user who can act as an approver or enter the auto-approver test user that your instructor has configured in Power Platform for workshop users.

 1. Select the **Out of Office** so that is displays Enabled